teampoltergeist/poltergeist/README.md

     is 30.
 *   `:inspector` (Boolean, String) - See 'Remote Debugging', above.
 *   `:js_errors` (Boolean) - When false, Javascript errors do not get re-raised in Ruby.
+*   `:browser_size` (String) - The dimensions of the browser window in which to test, expressed as "widthxheight", e.g. "1024x768"

 ## Bugs ##